Republic of Ireland: Climate

 The Atlantic Ocean and the warming influence of the Gulf Stream affect weather patterns in Ireland.
 Temperatures differ regionally, with central and eastern areas tending to be more extreme.
-However, due to a temperate oceanic climate, temperatures are seldom lower than -5 °C in winter or higher than 26 °C in summer.
-The highest temperature recorded in Ireland was 33.3 °C on 26 June 1887 at Kilkenny Castle in Kilkenny, while the lowest temperature recorded was -19.1 °C at Markree Castle in Sligo.
+Due to a temperate oceanic climate, temperatures typically range from a winter minimum of -5 °C to a summer maximum of 26 °C. The highest temperature recorded in Ireland was 33.3 °C on 26 June 1887 at Kilkenny Castle in Kilkenny, while the lowest temperature recorded was -19.1 °C at Markree Castle in Sligo.
 Rainfall is more prevalent during winter months and less so during the early months of summer.
 Southwestern areas experience the most rainfall as a result of south westerly winds, while Dublin receives the least.
 Sunshine duration is highest in the southeast of the country.
 The far north and west are two of the windiest regions in Europe, with great potential for wind energy generation.

 Ireland normally gets between 1100 and 1600 hours of sunshine each year, most areas averaging between 3.25 and 3.75 hours a day.
 The sunniest months are May and June, which average between 5 and 6.5 hours per day over most of the country.
 The extreme southeast gets most sunshine, averaging over 7 hours a day in early summer.
 December is the dullest month, with an average daily sunshine ranging from about 1 hour in the north to almost 2 hours in the extreme southeast.
 The sunniest summer in the 100 years from 1881 to 1980 was 1887, according to measurements made at the Phoenix Park in Dublin; 1980 was the dullest.